quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 ### Analysis
 Let's think what we can learn from this algorithm.

-* **It's in-place algorthm**
+* **It's in-place algorithm**
 As you can see we don't use any additional memory except one variable to store the position of the smallest element.

 * **It's not stable**
 As elements of the array move round because of swaps, it breaks elements relative order.
 So if array contains some equal values, there is a big chance that their relative order will be broken at the end.

 * **Insensitive to the input array state**
 As you can see we iterate through the items of the array looking for the smallest item independently of the initial array state.
 Even if array is already sorted, we will still look through all elements to the right starting from the first position.
-It sounds a litle bit odd, apparently, we will waste our time.
+It sounds a little bit odd, apparently, we will waste our time.
 But it's how this algorithm is designed.
 So this algorithm is **non-adaptive**.

 * **Minimal number of swaps**
 As you can see we swap array items only in the outer array.
 So there can be not more than `n-1` exchanges for the array of `n` elements.
 That means that we have **linear number of swaps**.
 It's really a good value.
 No other sorting algorithms can boast of such good performance.
-In situations in which moving elements is nore expensive than comparing then, this algorithm performs beter than others.
+In situations in which moving elements is more expensive than comparing then, this algorithm performs better than others.

 * **Has O(n^2) complexity**
 As you can see the first swap requires `n-1` comparisons, the second - `n-2`, the third - `n-3`, and so on.
 This is the series `(n-1) + (n-2) + (n-3) + ... + 1`, which simplifies to `n*(n-1)/2`.
 This means that this algorithm is `O(n^2)`.
-This is true for the best, average and worst case because the lagorithm is non-adaptive to the initila state of the array.
-AS we already learned even if array is already sroted, the algorithm will still performs the sam number of comparisons.
+This is true for the best, average and worst case because the algorithm is non-adaptive to the initial state of the array.
+AS we already learned even if array is already sorted, the algorithm will still performs the sam number of comparisons.

 You will see later that other [sorting algorithms][sorting-algorithm] have more efficient times than this one.